Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

 ### Binary-size

-[Measuring](https://github.com/Voultapher/sort-research-rs/tree/9e4e774eec423a53cb82be34c9dc04482a8675e0/util/binary-size-measurement) the binary-size cost of an instantiation with a new type.
-In our test we have already instantiated the sort once with another type, so we benchmark the penalty for each added monomorphization after the first, to not penalize code which can be shared between all sort instantiations:
+[Measuring](https://github.com/Voultapher/sort-research-rs/tree/9e4e774eec423a53cb82be34c9dc04482a8675e0/util/binary-size-measurement) the binary-size cost of an instantiation with a new type:

 Configuration                | Type     | Size current (bytes) | Size glidesort (bytes) | Size driftsort (bytes)
 -----------------------------|----------|----------------------|------------------------|-----------------------